smoczyna/url-converter/README.md

 You may need 'sudo' to do all of that.

-Most important thing here is that all ports listed below have to open, otherwise converter fails to start:
+Most important thing at thi stage is that all ports listed below have to be open, otherwise converter fails to start:
 - 6379
 - 8080
 - 8086